If you would like a second opinion...

 - Transvaginal ultrasound: A procedure in which sound waves are bounced off internal tissues or organs, such as the vagina, uterus, fallopian tubes, and

 bladder.
-The wave echoes form a picture of body tissues called a sonogram.
+The wave echoes form a picture of body tissues called a sonogram and may show abnormal endometrial thickening.

 Tests to determine the stage of endometrial cancer